sajjad-nezhadi/sajjad-nezhadi.github.io/_posts/2024-04-01-recursive.markdown

 image: /images/r.jpg
 categories: research
 author: "Seyed Sajjad Nezhadi"
-authors: "Andrew Marks, <strong>Seyed Sajjad Nezhadi</strong>, and Henry Yuen"
+authors: "Andrew Marks, <strong>Seyed Sajjad Nezhadi</strong>, Henry Yuen"
 venue: "In Preparation"
 ---
 We discuss a technique called recursive compression for proving undecidability results.
 The technique was originally used [JNV+22] in the breakthrough MIP* = RE result and further developed [MNY22] to prove the Π2-hardness of the exact quantum value problem.
 Independently, similar ideas to recursive compression has been used by [DRS10] to prove undecidability results about Wang tilings.